Marcifer/SlotMachine-for-Streamers/README.md

    - **Streamer.bot C# compile check**

-      There is three C# sub-actions in the actions and each of them needs to be checked:
+      There is four C# sub-actions in the actions and each of them needs to be checked:

       1. In SB select `Actions` and select `SlotMachine redeem`.
 Double click `Sub-Action` called `Execute Code (SlotMachine Redeem Crossroads)` and hit `Compile`.
 You should see in `Compiling Log` this message: `Building out needed information...
 Compiled successfully!` (if you see something else, you are probably missing some references, so click on `Find Refs` and then `Compile`).
 Click `Save   and Compile`.

       2. In SB the `Actions` tab, select `SlotMachine Cashout`.
 Then double click on `Sub-Action` called `Execute Code (Slot Cashout Crossroad)` and click on `Compile`.
 You should see in `Compiling Log` this message - `Building out needed information...
 Compiled successfully!` (if you see something else, you are probably missing some references, so click on `Find Refs` and then `Compile`).
 Click `Save and Compile`.

-      3. For the last time, in SB `Actions` tab, select `SlotMachine Lock`.
+      3. In SB `Actions` tab, select `SlotMachine Lock`.
       Then double click on `Sub-Action` called `Execute Code (Check Reels Lock Argument Crossroad)` and click on `Compile`.
       You should see in `Compiling Log` this message - `Building out needed information...
 Compiled successfully!` (if so, ignore three next lines in this guide and click `Save and Compile`.).
       **If you see some dependency errors, here is a fix!**.
 In `Execute C# Code` window, next to `Compiling Log`, click on `References`.
       You have to manually add `System.Linq.dll` & `System.Core.dll`.
 How?
 Right click the white space in `References` tab and click on `Add reference from file...`.
 Into `File name` fill in `System.Linq.dll` and click `Open`.
 And do same for `System.Core.dll`.
       Try clicking `Compile` now and you should see in `Compiling Log` this message - `Building out needed information...
 Compiled successfully!`.
 Click `Save and Compile`.

+      4. Last one is hidden inside the `Action` called `SlotMachine redeem` in the group `Static points value and name group for testing without Points System`.
+Double click it and make sure it compiles as the rest of them.
+Leave this C# `Sub-Action` disabled (you can tell it is disabled, since it has purple color, not white).
+Enable it **ONLY IF** you need it for testing, since you do not use any Points System.

    - **Do this only if you rename any of the actions**